Code-Institute-Submissions/bigmomma/README.md

 [![Build Status](https://travis-ci.org/90t/bigmomma.svg?branch=master)](https://travis-ci.org/90t/bigmomma)

-#### Code Institute - Stream 3 Project
+#### Clive Noonan , Full Stack Student In CODE INSTITUTE
 ### by Clive Noonan

+## I am currently a student at the Code Institute Studing Full Stack Diploma in ## Software Development.

+## This is the fifth of five projects which I must complete in order to be awarded the globally recognised Diploma

+## from Edinburgh Napier University.
+This Project utilises Python Django Framework.
 ## What my Appliaction does and the needs it fulfils

 # This Appliaction is a eCommerce SurfStore website. the concept of this idea came from a few days surfing in inchadoni.
-The website is needed for e-commerce, advertising and providing all the necessary information about the beauty salon.
-It provides details about treatments and prices, news and special offers, contact and location.
-It also provides an online store for buying beauty products.

-Clive Noonan , Full Stack Student In CODE INSTITUTE

-I am currently a student at the Code Institute Studing Full Stack Diploma in Software Development.

-This is the fifth of five projects which I must complete in order to be awarded the globally recognised Diploma

-from Edinburgh Napier University.
-This Project utilises The Front End Trifecta .

-This project is based on a custom extreme adventures holiday Business & An App & Geolocation
+# The name for the store came from , my son & step sons , when did would see they big waves coming they would shout out "The big mommas are coming"

+# The need for this eCommerce store comes from the increase in the surfing culture in Ireland, with steady growth, & if we get another summer like the one we just did , then there will be a big demand for surf boards & surf gear
+.

-My Main Interest for this project was to work off my surfing experience in a few days surfing in inchydony Irland this summer,
+# My Main Interest for this project was to work off my surfing experience in a few days surfing in inchydony Irland this summer,

-with extreme sports & how a custom holiday company that would or could provided the services needed to fulfill

-the scope of this company would be truly amazing .

-This project was based mainly on the front Django FullStack, it is a static website,

-It is a fully responsive website, to fit all screen sizes
+# It is a fully responsive website, to fit all screen sizes

-From a broad perspective it does not have a database.

-This business website is entended to lure the user in to see whats it all about, it is based an alpine adventures company which caters for climbing , sking & - snowboarding packages, with a company app & api teasers ,

-A small pricing & packing table is provided to try to induce our customer to look further & enquire more.
+# This indent of this eCommecre app  is entended to make it as easy & pain free to purcahse a surf board online with the sripe payment system

-The theme of this website is geared towards the sports & travel niche, while sticking to best practises,the colors should protray afeeling - of movement & style,
+# The theme of this website is geared towards the surfing niche, while sticking to best practises,the colors should act as backdrop & create a focus point for the products,

-The content is intented to be informative to the subjects in point.
+# The content is intented to be informative to the subjects in point.

-The site is designed in such a way that its not very easy to get lost , when a user is on the guide page, he can not go to the app page , similer , when a user - is on the app page he can not go to the Guide page , but all pages can be accessed from the home page , reducing the amount of routes to the same origin , this - was indented to reduce fustration & confusion
+# The site is designed in such a way that its not very easy to get lost , when a

 UX
 Scenario-1